Deduplication

 Deduplication Within or Between Custodian Collections

 Deduplication within each custodian is called vertical deduplication.
-Deduplication between custodians is called horizontal deduplication.
+Deduplication across custodians is called horizontal deduplication.
 Association of other custodians to the horizontally deduped files is maintained in a custom doc field section titled Additional Custodians.

 When LEP looks for vertical duplicates, it runs through the custodian.
 For example, custodian-sender John sent an email with multiple attachments to several recipients.
 LEP will look vertically in John's documents for exact duplicates then will take both the email and attachment (the entire family), mark them together as a duplicate.
 If John's email is deleted, the attachments associated to the email are also deleted.